On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

-Finally, to verify Assumption \ref{main_th}(\hyperref[the_auto_axiom]{C2}), we introduce a version of the free completion process for $n$-open graphs, which was already considered in \cite[p.
-26]{baldwin_preprint}.
+It follows from our previous results that $T^+_n$ satisfies Assumptions \ref{main_th}(\hyperref[completeness_axiom]{C1}) and \ref{ass:hf_closure}(\hyperref[the_hf_axiom]{C3}).
+To establish also \ref{main_th}(\hyperref[the_K_homogeneous_lemma]{C2}) we use Proposition~\ref{lemma:homogeneity} and verify the technical condition \ref{technical_assumptions}(\hyperref[extension]{D3}).
+To this end, we introduce a \emph{free completion process} for $n$-open graphs, which was already considered in \cite{baldwin_preprint}.
 As noticed by the authors, this free construction can be considered as an adaptation of Hall's construction of a free projective plane in the context of $n$-open graphs.
 However, we stress that, while in Hall's case the free completion is algebraic over the starting configuration, this is not the case in the setting of $n$-open graphs.
-As we pointed out already in the previous section, we believe that this indicates an important difference between the case of $n$-open graphs and the geometries considered in the later sections.
-We reflect this in our notation and we use $C(A)$ for the abstract notion of completion needed in \ref{main_th}(\hyperref[the_auto_axiom]{C2}), while we reserve $F(A)$ for the notion of algebraic completion defined in \ref{free_algebraic_completion}.
+We reflect this in our notation and we use $C(A)$ for the abstract notion of completion used in this context, while we reserve $F(A)$ for the notion of algebraic completion defined in \ref{free_algebraic_completion}.
+The fact that $C(A)$ behaves like a free algebraic completion essentially follows from Lemma~\ref{pseudoplane:algebraic_lemma}, which in particular shows that one could define $C(A)$ similarly as we did in \ref{free_algebraic_completion} but considering at each step of the construction minimal extensions $A\oleq Ab$ where $b$ has valency exactly $n$.
+Since our interest in this paper is mostly in geometries with a free \emph{algebraic} completion we do not pursue this idea here, and we simply verify Condition \ref{technical_assumptions}(\hyperref[extension]{D3})